If you don’t measure success, you don’t know whether you’ve reached it or only halfway there.

 When you first log in to GA, you will see a screen like this:

 Let’s take a look at each element on this dashboard in more detail:

 - Use this field to change the date range for each report.

-- This graph shows changes in traffic on a daily basis.
+- This graph shows changes in traffic daily.
 The default view shows the total number of sessions.

-- This section shows critical traffic and engagement data, including pageviews, bounce rate, and length of each visit.
+- This section shows critical traffic and engagement data, including pageviews, bounce rate, and each visit length.
 Generally speaking, your objective should be to increase a visitor’s average session duration, reduce the bounce rate, and increase pageviews.

 - This pie chart gives you a quick overview of the number of repeat vs. new visitors.
 A larger number of repeat visitors indicates loyal, returning customers.

-- Use the Dashboard section to create custom dashboards for you or your team.
+- Use the Customization section to create custom dashboards for you or your team.

 - Use the Audience section to drill down on data related to your audience’s location, browser, platform, demographics, and interests.
 You can also do cohort analysis and visualize your audience’s flow through your site.

 - The Acquisition section shows you how you acquired your customers, whether through search, social, referrals, advertising, or direct visits from typing your site’s URL into the browser bar.

 - Use the Behavior tab to understand how visitors interact with your site.
 Besides measuring site speed and content popularity on a